 Dr. LeFavi argues that the issue of alcohol sales is not an issue of Christian versus non-Christian.
 Instead, it’s one of personal opinion.

-LeFavi, Bob.
-Guest column: Separate Holy Scripture from opinion on alcohol referendum.
-Savannah Morning News.
+2. LeFavi, R. Separate Holy Scripture from opinion on alcohol, Savannah Morn News.

 3. Am Mix, 2001, 1(1), 4.